 The City received bids in March 2018 and awarded the construction contract to Sargent Corporation of Stillwater, ME.
 Sargent began construction the week of July 9, 2018.
 The project is anticipated to require two construction seasons to complete.

->

-> The project limits of the construction contract awarded includes Maplewood Avenue spanning the Woodbury Avenue intersection to the Maplewood Avenue Bridge over the Route 1 Bypass and the adjacent street of Fairview Drive.
+The project limits of the construction contract awarded includes Maplewood Avenue spanning the Woodbury Avenue intersection to the Maplewood Avenue Bridge over the Route 1 Bypass and the adjacent street of Fairview Drive.
 Design alternates included in the bid (Cutts/Central and Leslie Drive neighborhoods) are not included in this construction contract.
-The results of the bid pricing was such that this City does not have available funding at this time.
-The City will be evaluating future funding options over the next two years to determine if the construction of these additional adjacent areas can proceed as part of the contract.
+The result of the bid pricing was that the City deferred the alternate work; but in July 2019 the City Council approved the bond to fund the work.

->

-> The lead contact for this project is Raymond Pezzullo, the City's Assistant City Engineer.
+The lead contact for this project is Raymond Pezzullo, the City's Assistant City Engineer.
 Please contact him at 603-766-1755 or email@example.com with any comments or concerns.

 Anticipated Upcoming Work On – Maplewood Avenue, Woodbury Avenue and Fairview Drive

 - The Contractor will be working Monday through Friday of this week from 7 AM to 6 PM.